 - Land Day vehicle passes will be distributed.

-VIII.
-Follow the instructions of the Cooper's Lake Campground staff regarding vehicle access to the site.
+X. Follow the instructions of the Cooper's Lake Campground staff regarding vehicle access to the site.

-IX.
+XI.
 Responsibilities at your campsite:

-On the day of Land Grab you must:
+- On the day of Land Grab you must:

 - Clearly mark the boundaries of your camp.